MobileMall BlogMobileMall BlogMobileMall Blog

 IKEA2017 (Place app)GrowingNot disclosedPurchase decisions moved to mobile

-Straits Research valued the global mobile app development market at USD $269.49 billion in 2024, projecting $302.1 billion for 2025 and growth to $753.34 billion by 2033 at a 12.1% CAGR.
-Mordor Intelligence put the enterprise segment specifically at $168.45 billion in 2025, forecasting $303.56 billion by 2030.
+Straits Research has the global mobile app development market at USD $269.49 billion for 2024.
+They project it hits $302 billion next year and reaches $753 billion by 2033 at a 12.1% CAGR.
+Mordor Intelligence scoped the enterprise segment at $168.45 billion for 2025 growing to $303.56 billion by 2030.
+Those are big projections but the reason the market is expanding is not just more companies building apps, it is that each app costs less to build than it used to.

 • Over 35 million professional app developers worldwide.

-• Average build cost for a mobile app: USD $40,000 to $250,000, depending on complexity.
+• Average build cost: USD $40,000 to $250,000 depending on complexity.

 • Around 50% of all apps are built by small or medium-sized enterprises.

-• Large enterprises held 64.2% of development spending in 2024.
+• Large enterprises still held 64.2% of development spending in 2024.

-• The global developer shortfall stood at 1.4 million in 2023, projected to reach 4 million by 2025.
+• Global developer shortfall: 1.4 million in 2023, projected 4 million by 2025.

 • Entry-level developer salaries in the U.S. rose 12% between 2022 and 2024.